We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 Photo report.
 Finger painting in the second junior group “Airplane”.
 Finger painting is a very interesting and amazing activity.

-I am fond of non-traditional drawing techniques and try to involve my preschoolers in this.
-Interestingly, you can draw not only with.
+I am fond of non-traditional techniques drawing and try to involve my preschoolers in this.
+Interestingly, you can draw not only with...